TykTechnologies/tyk-demo/developer-guide.md

 For example, in the `tyk` deployment, the Tyk Gateway's (`tyk-gateway`) configuration file (`tyk.conf`) is mapped as a volume, so has the path `volumes/tyk-gateway/tyk.conf`.

+### Data Groups

+Numbered directories within the `/data/tyk-dashboard` directory allow the data files to be grouped and processed in a segmented manner.
+This approach simplifies bootstrapping of separate organisations and recording resulting data.

+The bootstrap and export scripts are written to iterate through these directories, processing them in numerical order.
 ## Docker Compose

 The deployment's Docker Compose file must be named `docker-compose.yml`, and contain the services required by the deployment.